vaarn/vaarn.github.io/referee-rules.md

 **Psychic:** A creature with psychic powers.
 May utilize Gifts and can detect **Psychic Gleam** (see below).

 **Synthetic:** An artificial creature, made from metal, plastic, and an ego-engine.
 Immune to damage from suffocation, poison, radiation, or fungal spores.
 Takes double damage from electrical attacks.
 Vulnerable to weaponised LogLang syntax.

-## Psychic Gleam
-There is a subtle peril associated with expanding one’s mind too extravagantly.
-PCs with five or more Mystic Gifts are considered to ‘shine’; they are visible to other psychic creatures at great distances and may be contacted by them.
-PCs with ten or more Gifts are blazing beacons that will attract the attention of dedicated psychic hunters and extradimensional predators.

 ## Referee Principles